 Operational risk incidents are reported regularly and transactions resulting in losses are routed through operational risk account.
 Root cause analysis is carried out for the significant operational risk incidents reported and corrective actions are incorporated back into respective processes.
 The Bank has implemented incident reporting systems, which facilitate capturing of operational risk incidents by the employees of the Bank.

-The operational risk losses and incidents analysis are submitted to the ORMC, the Asset Liability Committee, the Risk Committee, the Audit Committee and to the Board on a periodic basis.
+The operational risk losses and incidents analysis are submitted to the ORMC, the Risk Committee, and to the Board on a periodic basis.
 Operational risk exposures (risk and control self-assessment results, operational risk incidents analysis, key risk indicators and open risks) are monitored by the ORMC on a regular basis and reported to the business heads in the form of dashboard on a periodic basis.